auerlab/fasda/README.md

 The sample output below is from Mus musculus annotations (GRCm39) and 3 hisat2 BAM files with 68, 89, and 76 million reads, representing three time points during development.
-This 3-condition differential analysis runs in about 8 minutes on a Core i5 2.9GHz (ThinkCenter M92p-tiny) and uses about 2 megabytes (yes, megabytes - not gigabytes) of RAM.
+This 3-condition differential analysis runs in about 8 minutes on a Core i5 2.9GHz (ThinkCenter M92p-tiny) using about 2 megabytes (yes, megabytes - not gigabytes) of RAM.

 ```